rlwang0314/Team-7-MIST-4610-Group-Project-1-/README.md

 <img width="540" height="354" alt="Screenshot 2026-04-03 at 10 44 06 PM" src="https://github.com/user-attachments/assets/ee99156a-7987-4909-80d4-1c29b76f841f" />

 Query 7 — This query allows the tournament management system to identify matches that were won by teams whose sponsors contribute above the average sponsorship amount.
 This information can be used to analyze whether higher sponsored teams tend to perform better, which could inform future sponsorship strategies and investment decisions.
+If higher-funded teams consistently outperform others, it indicates that increased finances used to pay for coaching or equipment results in more success.
+This can influence how sponsors allocate funds and which teams they choose to support.